 1: How can MEA deliver the lowest cost power to our members at any given time?

 2: How can the Railbelt utilize MEA’s new power plant to benefit MEA members and other consumers?

 There are currently two other models under consideration, a Unified/Independent System Operator (USO/ISO) and Transco.
-While these kinds of organizations are common in the lower 48, MEA is in discussions with our Railbelt colleagues and other stakeholders to better define what they would look like for our smaller system and analyzing modeling data to answer the question, ‘do the benefits outweigh the costs’?
+While these kinds of organizations are common in the lower 48, MEA is in discussions with our Railbelt colleagues and other stakeholders to better define what they would look like for our smaller system and analyzing modeling data to understand if the benefits would outweigh the costs.

 As an active participant in ARCTEC (Alaska Railbelt Cooperative Transmission and Electric Company), MEA is participating in discussions around system-wide upgrades to achieve increased reliability and regional planning for the state’s largest interconnected grid.
 ARCTEC’s goal is to develop an organization that would manage and enforce Railbelt reliability standards, conduct Railbelt system planning and ensure open access.
 This organization could eventually fulfill the role of a system operator for the Railbelt.
 ARCTEC is working with GDS, Associates Inc. (a third party coordinator), utilities and other stakeholders throughout 2018 to define the best model to serve the Railbelt.

 Link to ARCTEC’s Reliability and Planning Project: http://arctec.coop/railbelt-reliability-and-planning/

 MEA has been an active participant in a ‘Loose Pool’ power market – buying and selling more economic power between almost all of the other Railbelt utilities.
 The Railbelt collaboration in conducting these transactions has been unprecedented, and MEA members have benefited directly due to these sales.